Tap to search

 • Transfers from Uluru to Alice Springs are operated by AAT Kings and depart from the Desert Gardens Hotel on the last day of your tour (Thursday) between 12:30 pm and 1 pm from March to November.
 Our tour finishes in the late morning on day eight, so our Guide will ensure any passengers catching this shuttle are at the departure point with plenty of time to spare.
 The shuttle arrives in Alice Springs at approximately 7 pm.

 • Please note that this shuttle does not operate on Thursdays from December to February.
-During these months, passengers can opt to fly out of Ayers Rock Airport (Yulara) after lunch on the last day of the tour or stay an extra night and travel to Alice Springs the following day.
+During these months, passengers can opt to fly out of Uluru Airport (Yulara) after lunch on the last day of the tour or stay an extra night and travel to Alice Springs the following day.

 • The rate is currently $199pp; however, it will increase from April 2024 to March 2025 to $225pp.
 You can add this to your cart when making your tour booking.
 Please contact us.